A topic from the subject of Analytical Chemistry in Chemistry.

 Basic Concepts

 The surface of a material is a complex and dynamic interface between the bulk material and its surroundings.
 It is composed of a variety of atoms, molecules, and ions, which are arranged in a specific order.
+Surface atoms have different bonding environments than those in the bulk, leading to altered properties.
 The surface structure and composition can have a significant impact on the material's properties, such as its reactivity, conductivity, and optical properties.
+Understanding these surface properties is essential for controlling material behavior and performance.

 Equipment and Techniques